osic/api_uptime/README.md

-A python script that pings an OpenStack environment in-parallel using NovaClient.
+A python script that pings an OpenStack environment in-parallel using http get requests.

 To get started: